Neuro-Symbolic AI: Igniting Cognitive Fusion

 • Increasing λ\lambda pushes the model to respect domain rules, even if it slightly reduces raw accuracy.

-1. Dual Representation: Maintain separate but connected spaces-continuous embeddings for perception, discrete symbols for logic.
+1. Dual Representation: Keep spaces that are separate but connected—continuous embeddings for perception and discrete symbols for logic.

-2. Knowledge Injection: Use ontologies, rules, or graphs to guide learning, reduce search space, and improve data efficiency.
+2. Knowledge Injection: Use ontologies, rules, or graphs to help people learn, cut down on the amount of data they have to search through, and make data more useful.

-4. Neural-to-Symbolic Mapping: Neural models extract predicates from raw data; symbolic engines handle logic and inference.
+4. Neural-to-Symbolic Mapping: Neural models get predicates from raw data, while symbolic engines take care of logic and inference.

-5. Explainability Hooks: Provide human-readable explanations via proof traces, bottleneck concepts, or symbolic trees.
+5. Explainability Hooks: Use proof traces, bottleneck concepts, or symbolic trees to give human-readable explanations.

 Theoretical Foundations